sauravdwivedi/FORTRAN/README.md

 # A collection of FORTRAN programms I wrote for M.Sc.
-Physics computational physics course.
+Physics _Computational Physics_ course.